david672orford/russian-language-list/README.md

-# russian-language-list

-This repository contains the source code for the Russian Language List website.
+This repository contains the source code for the [Russian Language List](https://russian-language-list.istead.net) website.